 Find me in a cafe perusing gumtree, craigslist, indeed, linkedin, and other country-specific job sites looking for and applying to suitable opportunities whenever I enter a new place that I want work.
 Find me literally stalking companies I want to work for and emailing their HR people.
 And I’m generally talking travel companies who have opportunities that align with the lifestyle I want for myself, or at least jobs that allow me to move around.

 In London and Sydney, I applied to a billion jobs before I got any, and I found my farm work job through a friend just a few weeks before flying out to Australia.
 But, it all always falls together.
 Life just seems to work that way.
-In London I worked 3 or 4 different jobs at different times, in hospitality and sales, alternating my availability.
+In London I worked 3 or 4 different jobs at different times, in hospitality and sales, alternating my availability, and these are a majoy way how I afford to travel.
 In Sydney I think I brought my CV to 10 different restaurants and applied to just as many jobs online.
 Before I got my job with Topdeck (in Croatia), I emailed a zillion similar companies, checked back to their job postings literally weekly, and applied as soon as I got the chance.
 Which brings me to my next point!

 This is a big one.
 Like, a massive one.
 When I got my job with Topdeck Travel while living in London, I was inducted into a global company with worldwide travel opportunities.
 When I was just a wee little expat living in London and dreaming of having a summer travel job in Europe, Topdeck was a big goal of mine.
 When their “Croatia Sailing Rep” job popped up on their site with a minimum application age of 23, I applied anyway at 22…. and ended up getting the job.
-This opened up a new world for me.
+Working for a travel company opened up a new world for me.

 Being able to work my summer living on a boat in Croatia is practically what my dreams are made of.
 On instagram it of course looks like I sit on deck sipping cocktails all day (which is partly true 😉 ) but the hustle with this job is just as hard as, but very different than, other jobs.
 You basically pay for the lifestyle in lack of sleep, stupid questions, alcohol tolerance, and living on a boat isn’t as glamorous as it seems.
 I could go way into this, but I’ll keep it simple.
 I wouldn’t trade this life for the world and am actually able to save up a LOT of money during my Croatian summers… enough to fund my travels for sure.
 This job allows me to travel a lot through Europe on my weeks off, and all in all allows for a lot of movement and being outside – which are two things I crave.

 Secondly and almost more importantly, being an employee with Topdeck allows me to capitalize on employee benefits on their other tours (read: best job perks EVER).
+Topdeck is how I afford to travel on the big tours I have been on (Australia and Africa).
 I’m not ordinarily a massive tour person, but you best believe I’m not going to say no to a 70-75% discount on tours they have in five of the seven continents.
 My month traveling through Australia was on a Topdeck tour (the longest one they had) at 70% off, and my 40 day Africa tour will be at 75% off through Topdeck….
 I know.
 It would be rude not to!

 I’m like a preschool teacher, except my pupils are drunk adults.
 Quite similar, really 😛